-Drills
+Drills and Exercises

 As part of the Coastal Bend College's mission to provide a safe and secure learning environment for students, faculty, visitors and staff each year all sites and facilities may complete the following emergency drills and exercises.
-The effectiveness of each of these drills will be evaluated and procedures will be updated as needed.
+The effectiveness of these drills and exercises will be evaluated and procedures will be updated as needed.